relaycorp/ddos-report/src/content/docs/overview.md

 the Internet Group Management Protocol (IGMP).

-**An attack on the internet layer will seek to overwhelm the bandwidth of the victim's network**, which can severely impact other devices on the same network as collateral damage.
+**An attack on the internet layer will seek to overwhelm the bandwidth of the victim's network**, which can also severely impact other devices on the same network as collateral damage.

 Protecting this layer primarily involves ensuring that the network has sufficient capacity to handle the traffic,